ufosc/getting-started/CONTRIBUTING.md

 # Contributing to Resources

-Thank you for helping out with the UFOSC's resources!
+Thank you for helping out with the Open Source Clubs's resources!

 Please check out our [slack](http://ufosc.slack.com/) for any additional questions or just to hangout!